Dale Vince: Career

-In 1991, Vince saw his first windfarm ("I thought, either I can carry on by myself with the windmill on my van, or I can get into the big stuff") and, in 1995, he founded the Renewable Energy Company, which eventually changed its name to Ecotricity.
+In 1991, Vince saw his first wind farm ("I thought, either I can carry on by myself with the windmill on my van, or I can get into the big stuff") and, in 1995, he founded the Renewable Energy Company, which eventually changed its name to Ecotricity.
 In 1996, he launched his first wind turbine supplying "green electricity".
 The following year, he attended the conference in Kyoto, Japan, that produced the Kyoto Protocol.

 In November 2010, Vince debuted Nemesis, which has been described by The Guardian and The Daily Telegraph as "Britain's first green supercar".
 Nemesis is a modified Lotus Exige owned and developed by Vince.
 The car broke the UK land speed record for electric vehicles in September 2012, averaging 151.6 mph (244 km/h) while travelling along a mile-long course.
+The name is now used on Vince's marine conservation vessel Nemesis.

 In 2012, Vince founded the Green Britain Foundation, a charitable organisation dedicated to the protection of the natural environment and the promotion of physical recreation.
 The same year, Vince helped establish the Electric Superhighway, a network of electric vehicle charging stations positioned along Britain's motorways.
 He sold the network to Gridserve in 2021.

 In 2019, Vince founded Devil's Kitchen, a company that provides vegan meals to schools and colleges.
 As of 2024, the company was serving approximately one in four British primary schools.
 He published his first book, Manifesto, in 2020.
 Manifesto went on to become a Sunday Times bestseller in April 2023.